Connect with a certified trainer for free

 Frequently Asked Questions

-Sometimes.For simple fifth metatarsal fractures it is okay to walk on the foot if it does not hurt very much.
-But walking on Jones fracture, can worsen the injury and delay healing.
-Always seek medical evaluation if you have any questions about walking on the foot.
+Sometimes.
+For simple fifth metatarsal fractures, it is okay to walk on the foot if it does not hurt very much.
+But walking on a Jones fracture can worsen the injury and delay healing.
+Always seek medical evaluation if you have questions about walking on your foot.

 Healing time depends on the type of fracture.
 Zone 1 injuries may heal in 6–8 weeks, while Jones fractures can take up to 12 weeks or longer, especially if surgery is needed.

-Overuse in sports, can lead to stress fractures especially involving the fifth metatarsal.
+Overuse in sports can lead to stress fractures, especially involving the fifth metatarsal.
 Wearing improper footwear or repetitive strain also increases the risk.

 Contact Us